 These initiatives will make it easier for trucking firms to recruit younger drivers straight out of high school, but it could take years before they provide any real relief.

 Moving beyond age, the industry is working to improve diversity on the whole.
-Greater efforts are being made to recruit women, who presently only account for 6.6 percent of truck drivers, and minorities, who comprise just over 40 percent of drivers per the ATA.
+Greater efforts are being made to recruit female truckers, who presently only account for 6.6 percent of truck drivers, and minorities, who comprise just over 40 percent of drivers per the ATA.
 Calls are also being made to attract other underrepresented groups, such as veterans.
 Others, like C.H.
 Robinson, believe the solution lies in attracting more immigrants to the profession, CNBC reports.

 When the word “automation” creeps into discussions about the transportation industry, driverless trucks are the first thing that comes to mind.
-They may be part of the overall solution as technology improves, but it overlooks one huge problem truckers face: driver detention.
+They may be part of the overall truck driver shortage solution as technology improves, but it overlooks one huge problem truckers face: driver detention.
 While there isn’t accurate or complete data as to how long drivers wait, particularly since it isn’t often tracked unless the length exceeds contractual obligations, around one in ten stops for loading and unloading exceeds two hours, and the average detention time is an additional 1.4 hours according to the FMCSA.

 The agency’s big discovery is that crashes rise exponentially as detention time increases.
 However, its study notes that these delays result in net income reductions of up to $302.9 million annually, which amounts to more than $1,500 for a for-hire each year.
-It doesn’t even touch on the reduced downtime or increased stress and expense.
+It doesn’t even touch on reduced downtime or increased stress and expense.

 Through automation and leveraging technology to optimize the shipping and receiving process, the transportation industry can reduce dwell and detention times significantly, thus making the field a safer, more hospitable place to be.

-Grow Your Trucking Business with Transportation Factoring
+Boost Your Trucking Business with Transportation Factoring Companies